PabloCorso/elma-tcg/app/assets/guides.md

 > #### Information below the text box `(To be defined)`
 >
 > Cards may feature text below the text box that has no effect on game play.
-> A card’s rarity is indicated with a single letter following the collector number.
+> A card's rarity is indicated with a single letter following the collector number.
 > The illustration credit for a card follows the paintbrush icon.

 ![Card example](images/card-example-2x.png)